Drug barons of Colombia: Others

 Colombian kingpin Jose Evaristo Linares-Castillo was arrested in 2013.
 He is considered to be one of the most notable narcotics traffickers in the world.
 He is accused of producing cocaine in Colombia, storing it in Apure, and then transporting it to Central America and Mexico before smuggling it into the United States.
 Henry de Jesus Lopez (nicknamed "Mi Sangre", meaning "My Blood"), reported at the time to be the country's most-wanted cocaine dealer, was arrested in 2012 in Argentina.
 He was the leader of the "Urabenos" gang which is situated the northern part of the country.
 In January 2020, it was announced previous Pablo Escobar associate Luis Del Río Jiménez, alias "el Tío", or "Señor T", was among 10 people arrested during an operation conducted by Colombian and DEA forces on 24 November 2019.
-Evading capture for decades, el Tio had by this point in time had become employed by Mexico's Jalisco New Generation Cartel. and owned many fruit companies and clubs in the region of Antioquia.
+Evading capture for decades, el Tio had by this point in time had become employed by Mexico's Jalisco New Generation Cartel.
+Additionally, he also owned many fruit companies and clubs in the region of Antioquia.

 Dario Antonio Úsuga David, also known as "Mao", is a Colombian drug lord who is the co-leader of the violent organization Los Urabeños, also known as the Autodefensas Gaitanistas. $5 million is offered to anybody who can reveal him.
 As of late, Guillermo Alejandro of the Mesa Family has been pinpointed as one of the main suppliers of mainland Europe.
 His notoriety came to fruition after multiple reports of shipments transported in living animals, with the title "El bestiality bandito" coined thereafter.
 Interpol and the WWF have both offered substantial rewards for the whereabouts of Alexandro and his seemingly infinite stockpile of exotic animals.
 On 26 October 2019, Mesa head Luis Rodrigo Rodríguez, alias "El Montañero", was arrested on charges of conspiracy, extortion and drug trafficking.

 In popular culture

 Some of the drug barons of Colombia have been portrayed by actors on the big screen.
-One such example is the romantic film Paradise Lost, which sees Benicio Del Toro playing the role of Pablo Escobar.
-Franz Sanchez played by Robert Davi in Licence to Kill is strongly implied to be Colombian; incidentally, Benicio Del Toro also appears in that film as a drug trafficker.
+One such example is the romantic film Paradise Lost, which sees Benicio del Toro as Pablo Escobar.
+Franz Sanchez played by Robert Davi in Licence to Kill is strongly implied to be Colombian; incidentally, del Toro also appears in that film as a drug trafficker.

 Several other films include Blow with Johnny Depp show the activities of Pablo Escobar.

 Netflix's original show Narcos depicts the life of Pablo Escobar and the Cali Cartel.

+Netflix's original show Griselda depicts the life and journey of Griselda Blanco from Medellín to becoming "the Godmother" of Miami's drug empire.